gwaredd/reflector/README.md

 robocopy reflector\src\reflector llvm\tools\clang\tools\reflector
 ```

-Add the project to cmake
+**Add the project to cmake**

+Open `llvm/tools/clang/tools/CMakeLists.txt`

-Edit `llvm/tools/clang/tools/CMakeLists.txt` and add to the end ...
+Add this line to the end of the file

 ```
 add_clang_subdirectory(reflector)
 ```